26 / 11 / 21 - 5 minute read

 House prices continued to soar during the global pandemic, fuelled by low-interest rates and high demand.
 Looking ahead, growth in the housing market will continue, although it is slowing in some markets.

-“The COVID-19 crisis has not changed the positive outlook for the residential market,” says Marcus Cieleback, Chief Urban Economist at PATRIZIA AG.
+“The COVID-19 crisis has not changed the positive outlook for the residential market,” says Marcus Cieleback, Chief Urban Economist at PATRIZIA SE.
 “Market fundamentals for investing in Europe remain largely unchanged, despite the economic environment.
 Residential property will continue to provide attractive returns.”

 Ultimately, the low risk of residential property can add stability to an investment portfolio, states PATRIZIA in The Future of Residential.
 According to the report, investors can look forward to total returns for European buy-and-hold multifamily housing strategies between 5% and 6% over the short term (next five years), with income returns between 2.5% and 3.5%.

 Current economic uncertainty means that wage levels are barely budging, and most employees will have to wait for a long time for any significant salary increase.
 Therefore, household income is set to stagnate.

 At the same time, the growing demand for residential property in cities is outstripping supply, causing rents and housing prices to skyrocket.
 As a result, housing is becoming less affordable for many, draining the ability of young people, low-income workers and even some members of the affluent middle classes to buy somewhere to live.
 The same is true of rents.
 In many European cities, rents are stretching the budget of many households.

 To offset rising rents and keep housing affordable, grants to subsidise housing need to be introduced, particularly for those in lower-income brackets.